anton-zaharov/bitrix24api/README.md

 ## Configuration

-In the config/database.php add next section to the connections array:
+In the config/database.php add following element to the connections array:

 ```
 'bitrix24' => [